 Welcome to the first part of your nursing prioritization, delegation, and assignment quiz!
-Be sure to read the guidelines above before starting and if you need to review the concepts, feel free to read reviewer below to learn more about the concept.
+Be sure to read the guidelines above before starting, and if you need to review the concepts, feel free to read the reviewer below to learn more about the concept.

 You have already completed the quiz before.
 Hence you can not start it again.

 You must sign in or sign up to start the quiz.

 You have reached 0 of 0 point(s), (0)

 Earned Point(s): 0 of 0, (0)